 Cash Handling Procedures

 This policy applies to all campus departments receiving cash deposits and payments.
-Cash handling procedures are designed to assist and protect both the individuals handling the funds and the University.
-The Bursar’s Office is responsible for ensuring that funds are properly receipted and recorded, and should be contacted if questions arise regarding these procedures.
-All funds are subject to audit at any time by State Auditors, Internal Auditors, External Auditors, or the Bursar.
+Cash handling procedures are designed to assist and protect both the individuals handling the funds and the university.
+The Bursar’s Office is responsible for ensuring that funds are properly receipted and recorded.
+Questions regarding these procedures should be directed to the Bursar’s Office.
+All funds are subject to audit at any time by State Auditors, Internal Auditors, External Auditors, or the Bursar’s Office.

 - Advance approval is required before a department starts collecting cash receipts.
-A request may be submitted to the Bursar, Head Cashier, or individual designated by the Chief Financial Officer.
+A request may be submitted to the Bursar’s Office or individual designated by the Chief Financial Officer.

 - All deposits should be delivered to the Bursar's Office and never sent through campus mail.
 Special arrangements should be made for transportation of large deposits by checking with the Bursar’s Office.